jberndsen/angular-2-seeds/webpack/README.md

-VIR e-Care Solutions
+Angular 2 seed project - Webpack and Redux
 ==============================================

-This project holds the GUI for the Ecaris system.
 It requires Node to run locally and use the development tools, get it at https://nodejs.org

 ## Installation